Article's Content

 Dwell time is the amount of time users spend on your site after clicking through from the search results.
 Longer dwell times indicate that your content is informative and engaging.

 Create content that is both engaging and informative to increase dwell time.
-Use multimedia elements like videos, infographics, and interactive content to keep users interested.
+Use multimedia elements like videos, animation, infographics, and interactive content to keep users interested.
 Ensure your content is well-structured and covers the topic comprehensively.
 Engaging storytelling, practical examples, and actionable advice can also encourage users to stay on your site longer.

 By focusing on improving CTR, reducing bounce rates, and increasing dwell time, you can make users more engaged, which in turn can positively impact your search rankings.
 These metrics provide valuable insights into how users interact with your site and can guide your efforts to create more effective, user-focused content.